This page collects AI companies’ commitments relevant to AI safety and extreme risks.

 White House voluntary commitments

-The White House voluntary commitments were joined by Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI in July 2023 and Adobe, Cohere, IBM, Nvidia, Palantir, Salesforce, Scale AI, and Stability AI in September 2023.
+The White House voluntary commitments were joined by Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI in July 2023; Adobe, Cohere, IBM, Nvidia, Palantir, Salesforce, Scale AI, and Stability AI in September 2023; and Apple in July 2024.

 The commitments “apply only to generative models that are overall more powerful than the current most advanced model produced by the company making the commitment,” but all relevant companies have created more powerful models since making the commitments.
 The commitments most relevant to safety are: